paul-stubley/Climbing/climbing_package/README.md

 This package creates a few python classes that describe rock-climbing.
 It was created as an exercise in package development.

 # Quickstart
-It is available to install using pip:
+It is available to install using pip, e.g. for python3 use:

-`pip install pgs_climbing`
+`python3 -m pip install pgs_climbing`

 And can then be used by importing into your python files: